Types of Orthotics | Custom Foot Clinic & Orthotic Centre | Guelph & Milton

 Orthotics for people with rheumatoid, psoriatic or osteoarthritis are designed with specific cushioning.

 Designed to help little feet grow stronger, straighter and healthier.
-They can come in fun colours and can greatly help the foot grow well when worn frequently.
-Parents often purchase them for kids that have —– and ——–.
+They come in fun colours and can greatly help the foot grow well when worn frequently.
+Parents often purchase them for arch pain and achilles tendonitis.

 Specialized Kids Orthotics

 Specially designed kids custom foot orthotics are for kids who have pigeon or duck-footed feet and need help pointing and growing in the right direction.
 Patients who frequently trip or fall also may benefit from specialized orthotics.

 Contact us so we can discuss your specific situation, and work together for a solution that will suit your orthopaedic and lifestyle needs.

 We design and create a wide variety of orthotics so you can fit them into any shoe and get the support you need.
 We want to get you and family moving to help you feel better.